ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 Not familiar with JavaScript?
 You won't need it to create text-only lessons, and you'll only need to do some simple text replacements to set up questions and answers for multiple-choice quizzes.
 However, if you want to create code challenges (with or without file upload), you _will_ need to use JavaScript extensively to set up your default and solution code and validation.

-##### Lesson text file (with optional images)
+###### Lesson text file (all lesson types)

-Create a `.md` file using the boilerplate and add the Markdown-formatted text of the lesson itself (your educational content).
+Create a Markdown file by copying the `boilerplate.md` file provided.
 The name of this file should be the 2-digit lesson number.

 For example (for Lesson 01 of Tutorial 0005):